dfiru/simulchip/README.md

 A Python library for comparing NetrunnerDB decklists against your local card collection and generating print-ready PDF proxy sheets for missing cards.

-I just started playing Netrunner about a month ago when I received a copy of System Gateway and Elevation.
-I love the game and I quickly realized that if I wanted to play in person, I'd have to play Standard.
+I just started playing Netrunner about a month ago when I purchased a copy of System Gateway and Elevation.
+I love the game and I quickly realized that if I wanted to play in paper, I'd probably have to play Standard.
 And if I wanted to play Standard, I would need to proxy quite a bit of cards.
+Enter Simulchip: an easy way to manage your collection and proxy missing cards.

 This work is heavily inspired by some work I did for Marvel Champions to solve a similar problem.
 I've kept that work private over concerns about Marvel and FFG copyrights.
 However, with Null Signal Games supporting the game and proxies not only being legal but encouraged, I thought it was time to bring this all together here.

-The result is a clean, efficient Python library that does exactly what it says on the tin - no fuss, no bloat, just functional software that gets the job done.
-I hope you enjoy.
+The result is a clean, efficient Python library and CLI tool that does exactly what it says help you print the proxies that you need.

 ---

 ## Features

 - 🃏 **Smart Decklist Input**: Accept full NetrunnerDB URLs or deck IDs
-- 📦 **Pack-Based Collection**: Manage your collection by entire packs instead of individual cards
+- 📦 **Interactive Collection Management**: Rich terminal interface for managing packs and cards
 - 🎨 **High-Quality Proxies**: Generate PDFs with actual card images from NetrunnerDB
+- 🖼️ **Alternate Printing Selection**: Choose between different card printings interactively
 - 📐 **Perfect Dimensions**: Cards sized exactly to Netrunner specifications (63mm x 88mm)
 - ✂️ **Cut Guidelines**: Dashed lines show exactly where to cut for perfect cards
-- 💾 **Smart Caching**: Downloads card data and images once, reuses for speed
+- 💾 **Smart Caching**: Downloads card data and images once, reuses for speed and to be as nice as possible to NRDB apis
-- 🏷️ **Organized Output**: Files named by faction and deck for easy organization
+- 🏷️ **Identity-Based Organization**: Files organized by identity names for easy browsing
+- 🔍 **Advanced Filtering**: Search and filter collections with real-time updates
+- 📊 **Batch Processing**: Generate proxies for multiple decks at once
-- 🐍 **Pure Python**: Simple library you can integrate into your own tools
+- 🐍 **Pure Python**: Clean library architecture with CLI as a lightweight interface

 ## Installation